 5. Do you also live in a group?
 Do you like to live together like that?
 Why would you like or not like to live in a group?

-Yes, in school and home I live in a group of my friends and family respectively.
+Yes, in school and at home, I am always in a group of my friends and family, respectively.

 – We can share our feelings instantly.